kilic/halo2arith/README.md

 # Main Gate

-`maingate` implements various standart like plonk arithmetic gates for halo2 backend.
+`maingate` implements various standart like plonk arithmetic for halo2 backend. `maingate` trait has many primitives such as arithemtic operations, assignments, assertions and branching instructions.

 Currently one four width gate one five width gate is available with following expressions: